Hunter doubling down, saying he 'heard something' from the far end of the dugout. I'm tellin' ya, it's the linguine.

 Back to subject matter...
 I do think Boone's history played a part here.
 To be honest.. it's probably not that big of a deal in the grand scheme of things.
 Just feels like it could have been avoided or corrected.
 Crazy to think that in 2024 a fan can yell and get the manager tossed.

-It is the same in terms of perception but now lets have Draymond Green get a tech and then have a fan yell something that gets him another tech and ejected.
-I don't think that would ever happen in NBA.is it any different than a player that flops in fill in the blank sport?
+is it any different than a player that flops in fill in the blank sport?
 Or the hot wired NBA player getting T'd up more than anybody else?

 Its all perception.